hzi-bifo/epitope-prediction/README.md

   ```
 * Run the main.py file with the following command.
   ```
-    python3 main.py -i inputfile.fasta -o outputfilename -m machine-learning-model (general OR viral)
+    python3 main.py [-h] -i inputfile -o outputfolder [-m modeltype] [-l length] [-c cutoff]

     required arguments

-     -i : This takes the input file with the protein sequences (in FASTA format) on which epitopes are to be predicted.
-     -o : The name of the output directory.
-This will contain the list of peptides which are predicted as epitopes.
+     -i, --input  : input fasta file.Please put the file in input folder or enter the full path -o, --output : output folder where predictions will be saved

     optional arguments

-     -m : Machine-learning model to use for making predictions.
-Use 'general' for general predictions(default) and 'viral' for viral prediction
+     -h, --help   : show this help message and exit -m, --model  : Machine-learning model to use for making predictions.
+Use 'general' for general predictions(default) and 'viral' for viral prediction.
-     -l : Length of the peptides to be calculated from the sequence.
+     -l, --length : Length of the peptides to be calculated from the sequence.
 Should be an integer >=4.
-For best results use length = 20(default)
+For best results use peptide length = 20(default).
-     -c : cutoff score to consider for considering an peptide be epitope.
+     -c, --cutoff : cut-off score (default = 0.5) for a peptide to be considered an epitope.
 Should be a number between 0 and 1.
-The default value is 0.5.
   ```
 ## Input<a name="input"></a>
   The program takes a file with protein sequences as input.
 The input file should be in **FASTA** file format and should only use the 20 aa codes.
 The fasta file can contain  a single or multiple protein sequences.
 If any sequence contains an invalid aa code or the length of the sequence is <4, then that sequence will be skipped while making predictions.
 Also, if the length of the sequence is < specified peptide length _(-l length)_, then the prediction will be made on the entire sequence.